The date is set. The venue is booked. Now you just need to get people to show up. Worried? Maybe a little? Don’t be.

-13. Links in social media bios: Usually your Twitter, Facebook and LinkedIn bios will link to your website.
+Usually, your Twitter, Facebook and LinkedIn bios will link to your website.
 But when you’re promoting a big event, consider changing these links so they send visitors directly to the event page.

 Use Twitter Advanced Search to find people who are interested in your topic and live nearby.
 Mention them in tweets about the event or tweet to them directly with a friendly invite.

 - Registration opens

 - Countdown: “Just X days until the event!”

 - Thank your sponsors (mention sponsors)

 - “Just saw Jane’s presentation.
 Wow!” (mention speakers)

 - “See you at the event!” (mention registrants)

 - Thanks for sharing, posting and re-tweeting (mention anyone who shared)